equodev/equo/README.md

 * Equo server and proxy to add custom resources into the app
 * Equo websockets to stablish a two-way communication between Java and Javascript

+## How to develop an Equo app

+Refere to [website documentation](https://docs.dev.equoplatform.com) to know how to develop Equo apps

 ## Developing the Equo Framework

 To develop the framework you must: